 Conway in Faulkner County, Arkansas — The American South (West South Central)

-The reconstruction was a joint venture of the Conway Chamber of Commerce and the Faulkner County Historical Society in cooperation with the U.S. Corps of Engineers.
+Erected 1989 by Conway Chamber of Commerce, Faulkner County Historical Society in cooperation with U.S. Army Corps of Engineers.

 Topics.
-This historical marker is listed in these topic lists: Forts and Castles • Native Americans.
+This historical marker is listed in these topic lists: Native Americans • Waterways & Vessels.
+A significant historical date for this entry is April 8, 1834.